China extends deal with Vatican on bishops by two years

 BEIJING, Oct 22 (Reuters) - China and the Vatican have decided to extend a deal on the appointment of Roman Catholic bishops in China by another two years, the Chinese foreign ministry said on Thursday.

-The Vatican's accord with Beijing, signed two years ago, expired on Thursday.

-It gives the pope the final say over the appointment of Chinese bishops, and the Chinese government allows all of them, including those hailing from a state-backed Church, to recognise the pope's authority.
+The accord gives the pope the final say over the appointment of Chinese bishops, while the Chinese government allows all of them, including those hailing from a state-backed Church, to recognise the pope's authority.
+Signed two years ago, the original deal was to expire on Thursday.

+The U.S. State Department and conservative Catholics say the Vatican has sold out to the communist government by agreeing the deal, especially at a time when they say religious freedom is coming under attack by the Chinese government.

-China and the Vatican will remain in close communication, foreign ministry spokesman Zhao Lijian told a press briefing.
+"The two sides will continue to keep in close communication and consultation, and continue to push forward the process of improving relations," Chinese foreign ministry spokesman Zhao Lijian told a press briefing.

+Chinese-claimed Taiwan, which maintains formal diplomatic relations with the Vatican, has long been nervous that eventually the Vatican will abandon it and switch ties to Beijing.

+However, the Vatican Secretary of State said on Wednesday that talk of diplomatic relations was premature.

+"Taiwan will continue to advance cooperation with the Holy See and the Catholic Church to jointly safeguard the core values of religious freedom and support those who are persecuted for their faith," it said.

+The Vatican is Taiwan's sole European ally.
+Only 15 countries have official diplomatic ties with Taiwan, mostly small and developing countries in Latin America and the Pacific.

-(Reporting by Gabriel Crossley; Writing by Ryan Woo; editing by John Stonestreet)
+(Reporting by Gabriel Crossley; Additional reporting by Ben Blanchard in Taipei; editing by John Stonestreet and Hugh Lawson)

 ((Ryan.Woo@thomsonreuters.com;))